tbarn/auto-collector-dashboard/README.md

 ## Running the Application

-If you are **running the project within Glitch**, all you have to do now is click the "Show Live" button at the top.
+If you are **running the project within Glitch**, click the "Show Live" button.

-If you are **running the project locally**, you need to set what locahost:`PORT` you would like to view the dashboard on.
-You can set the environment variable locally by creating an *.env file located in the same folder as server.js.
-Here's an example *.env file:

-`PORT=3000`

-Given you already have [node installed](https://nodejs.org/en/download/) on your machine, you will then run `node server.js` in your terminal in the same folder as server.js.

-You can then navigate to localhost:3000 (or whatever `PORT` you set) in your browser to see the dashboard.
+If you are **running the project locally** and have the files downloaded or git cloned, open the index.html file in a browser.

-Your dashboard should then render! 🎉📊✨
+Your dashboard should now render in your browser! 🎉📊✨

 ## Going Forward